 Staff // Board of Directors // Advisors

 Before launching Swipe Out Hunger full time, Rachel followed her millennial urge to change the world and served those facing poverty as a case manager in Chicago.
 In her spare time, she enjoys advising early stage social entrepreneurs, engaging in LA civic life and jogging around Echo Park Lake.
-Rachel serves on the boards of L.A.
-Kitchen and IKAR.
+Rachel serves on the board of IKAR.
 She is a proud graduate of UCLA and says she is challenging the status quo of what it means to be a Typical Persian Girl.

 Marissa is the Director of Programs at Swipe Out Hunger, where she oversees campus partnerships and engagement.
 Marissa is a fourth generation Los Angeleno and a graduate from Wesleyan University, where she received a BA in Sociology.
 Her family is in the restaurant business so food has always been an important part of her identity.
 At a young age she became aware of the food-related inequalities in the LA community and this inspired her passion for food activism.
 During high school and college she coordinated various anti-hunger programs and after college she spent two years at LIFT-LA, where she focused on program evaluation and quality assurance.
 Marissa is thrilled to get back to her food roots and continue to combat poverty with the Swipe Out Hunger team!

 You can reach her at firstname.lastname@example.org.